ralphc1212/ram-mil/README.md

 ## Reference

-Please cite our paper if you use the core code of Bayes-MIL.
+Please cite our paper if you use the core code of RAM-MIL.

 Yufei, Cui, et al. "Retrieval-Augmented Multiple Instance Learning."
 Thirty-seventh Conference on Neural Information Processing Systems, 2023.